3gstudent/Homework-of-Powershell/README.md

         (3)You can force the client to refresh the gpo:
             Invoke-GPUpdate -Computer "TEST\COMPUTER-01"
            Or you can wait 90 minutes,the client's gpo will refresh automatically.

+### dns-dump.ps1

+Dump all the DNS records via AD LDAP and DNS query when you can access the Active Directory.